charles-m-doan/distinction-space/content/Supportive/Core_Argument_Plainly/04_What's_Running_The_World.md

 If you find this unsatisfying, that's quite understandable.
 It's because this does not do what explanations normally do.
 It does not tell a story, identify a mechanism, or point to a deeper process.
 It cannot.

 What it does instead is fix a constraint: the condition under which any story, mechanism, or process could count as explaining anything at all.

+---

+### Isn’t This Just a Copout?

+It can certainly feel that way at first.
+When a question you expected to have an answer is met instead with a reframing, it’s natural to suspect evasion.
+But what’s being offered here is not a refusal to answer.
+It is a shift in how the situation is being seen.

+A familiar visual example may help.
+Imagine a simple drawing on a sheet of paper: twelve straight lines arranged so that they can be seen as the projection of a transparent cube.
+Most people, on first glance, see one cube immediately.
+The brain settles into that interpretation so quickly that it can be hard to imagine there being another.

+If someone then insists that there is a second, equally valid cube hidden in the same lines, the reaction is often skepticism. *Surely this is just wordplay*, or *surely they are overcomplicating things*.
+And if you cannot yet see the alternative cube yourself, it can feel as though those claims are empty or contrived.

+But nothing about the drawing has changed.
+The lines on the page are exactly the same.
+The alternative cube is not created by being pointed out, and it does not disappear if it goes unseen.
+What changes is only the organization of what was already there.

+What follows next is an attempt to make that kind of shift happen here—not by adding new facts or offering a deeper explanation, but by helping a different way of seeing what is already in front of us finally *click*.